Bloomfield-FA21-CAT328/Guides-VersionControl/Building-And-Releasing/README.md

 4. Windows 64bit

 * Why make a Linux build?
 Because Unity can!
 If you run SteamOS, you could still play your Unity creation!
 * Why make a Mac build?
-Because Unity can, and I use a Mac at home an work, so if you want me to view your project, you need to make a Mac build.
+Because Unity can, and I use a Mac at home and work, so if you want me to view your project, you need to make a Mac build.
 * Why make 2 windows build?
 Because Unity can, and because the computers in the labs would sometimes run into issues with one build or the other.
 Better safe than sorry!

 ### Create "Builds" folder